rolling-scopes-school/tasks/tasks/codejam-pallete.md

 https://www.figma.com/file/EU8gNeqmJ8y57PUnCJ1UA3sL/pallete?node-id=0%3A1

-### Pallete
+### Palette

-It need to implement a component which will contain the following icons
+Should contain the following:
 - paint bucket tool
-- choose color
+- color picker
 - move tool
 - transform tool

-The behaviour should be the following
+The behaviour should be as follows:
-- paint bucket tool should color target figure into the current color by click
+- paint bucket tool should color target figure into the current selected color on click
-- choose color should set current color based on color of pixel where the click event happens
+- color picker should set the current color based on color of pixel where the click event happens
-- move tool can drag figures to any place
+- move tool allows you to move the figures anywhere
-- transform tool will change the target figure from squere to circle and back
+- transform tool should change the target figure from square to circle and vice versa

 ### Colors

-Colors component contains current, previous colors and predefined colors to use with paint bucket tool.
+The colors component contains current, previous and predefined colors to use with the paint bucket tool.

 ### Canvas

-Canvas consist from 9 figures.
+Canvas consists out of 9 figures.

-Can figure can be changed by tools from pallete component
+Any of the canvas figures can be changed by the tools from the palette component

 ### Limitations
     - Should work in Chrome
-    - It is possible to use jquery but not jquery widgets
+    - Usage of jQuery is allowerd, except for jQuery widgets
-    - It is possible to use material ui / bootstrap
+    - Usage of material ui / bootstrap is allowed
-    - it is forbidden to use any framework like Angular / React / Vue
+    - You CANNOT use any of the frameworks like Angular / React / Vue
-    - It is possible to use preprocessors
+    - You can use preprocessors
-    - it is allowed to communicate, chat, google and use stackoverflow
+    - You can communicate, chat, google and use stackoverflow

 ### How to deliver
-    - Create an html with basic layout (menu, pallete, canvas) and css styles for it
+    - Create an html file with a basic layout (menu, palette, canvas) and css styles for it
-    - Add tools and circle state for the figure from canvas
+    - Add the tools and a circle state for the figure from canvas
-    - Set current color to green
+    - Set the current color to green
-    - Implement the bucket tool (click on 1 figure will change its color)
+    - Implement the bucket tool (clicking on a figure will change its color)
-    - Implement the choose color tool
+    - Implement the color picker tool
-    - Commit your code during implementation
+    - Commit your code as you implement the features, i.e:
         1. empty html file
         2. basic layout with css
         3. layout for canvas